 But let’s not stop there.
 How about enhancing the flavors already in the mix, like this Lemon Supreme cake mix?

-Lemon is my favorite food.
-I believe it’s fresh smell, juiciness, citrus flavor, and bright color are its best characteristics.
+Lemons are my favorite food.
+I believe its fresh smell, juiciness, citrus flavor, and bright color are its best characteristics.
 Plus, it can be used in so many ways.
 You can even clean with it.

 It’s the one ingredient I use daily.
 Not just a splash in my water but on fresh greens and now in my favorite treat: